Hectorrrra/Makai/README.md

 # Makai

 # Makai Rentals is a web application that facilitates the process of renting water sport equipment at designated stations.
+Makai is an MVP and due to the proprietary nature of the code I can only provide code snippets of my code.
+This repository contains SQL, .NET, and React code.

 My role as a software engineer was to implement the functionality of the blogs admin form as well as the stands form I was required to handle all the coding from the backend to the frontend for blogs while with stands I just took care for the frontend.
 Below is a list of the actions I took to accomplish my responsibilities.